nedelec/preconfig/README.md

 # Overview

-preconfig.py is a python program used to vary parameter values in files.
+  Preconfig is a python program used to vary parameter values in files.

 # Description

-  preconfig.py reads the template file from top to bottom, identifying snippets of code which are surrounded by double square brackets.
-It then executes this
-  code using the python interpreter, and will fork recursively whenever multiple values are specified.
+Preconfig reads the template file from top to bottom, identifying snippets of code which are surrounded by double square brackets.
+It then executes this code using the python interpreter, proceeding recursively whenever multiple values are specified.
 Values are eventually converted to their string representation, and substituted in place of the code snippet.
 In this way, preconfig will generate all the possible combinations following the order in which these combinations were specified in the file.
 Importantly, any ac- -companying text in the template file is copied verbatim to the output file, such that any syntax present in the configuration file can be maintained during the process.

-  One (or many) template file should be specified, and other arguments are optional.
+At least one template file should be specified, and other arguments are optional.
 If several template files are specified, they will be processed sequentially.
-  The names of the produced files are built from the name of the template by removing any second extension, and inserting an integer of constant-width.
+The names of the produced files are built from the name of the template by removing any second extension, and inserting an integer of constant width.

 For examples: